-Save the date for Saturday, November 29.
-Toronto’s grand tradition of celebrating all and yet none of the traditional holidays continues.
-We have three great talks brewing, and this time we might source a Festivus pole.
+Our November 29 event is live!
+Our tradition of celebrating all and yet none of the traditional holidays continues.
+We have three great presentations ready, plus trivia and ugly sweaters a plenty!

 Tranzac Club – 292 Brunswick Ave, Toronto, ON M5S 2M7 Saturday, March 8, 2025 7:00 Doors open, 7:30 Start Tickets here https://www.register2meet.com/nerdnitemar2025 – $15 including HST